 One of the most practical and direct methods to create incentives to avoid salmon bycatch is to limit the pollock fishing opportunities of a vessel when bycatch performance is poor.
 This simple approach works especially well for catcher-processors because efficient processing requires an uninterrupted flow of fish, and this can be achieved most reliably with unrestricted access to the grounds.
 Because experience has shown that high, local concentrations of pollock may often be found where concentrations of salmon are also high (the vessels can "see" the pollock but not the salmon), limiting access to local areas of relatively high Chinook and chum bycatch is an efficient way to create a financial incentive to avoid salmon bycatch.
 This is because losing access to good pollock fishing grounds increases vessel operating costs and reduces the volume of products that can be produced during a day of fishing.
-A vessel that retains nearly unrestricted access to good pollock fishing opportunities avoids costs associated with moving and finding pollock in other areas, and so the vessel can produce greater volumes of higher valued products each day.
+A vessel that retains nearly unrestricted access to good pollock fishing opportunities avoids costs associated with moving and finding pollock in other areas, allowing the vessel to produce greater volumes of higher valued products each day.

 The RHS accomplishes this in two steps.
-The first step is to employ data gathering, reporting, and information sharing to identify local areas of relatively high Chinook and chum abundance on the pollock grounds.
+First, the fleet's investment in real-time data sharing and analysis makes it possible to identify local areas of relatively high Chinook and chum abundance on the pollock grounds.
 Pollock catch and Chinook and chum bycatch records from all fishery participants are gathered, compiled, evaluated, and distributed to IPA participants each week during which an IPA vessel catches pollock.
-With this information, areas of relatively high Chinook and chum bycatch are identified (hot-spots, or bycatch avoidance areas; BAA).
-BAA for chum are only identified during the B-season, while BAA for Chinook can occur in both A and B seasons.
+With this information, areas of relatively high Chinook and chum bycatch are identified (hot-spots, or BAAs).
+BAAs for chum are only identified during the B season, while BAAs for Chinook can occur in both A and B seasons.
 Should vessels continue to fish in these areas, high salmon bycatch is likely to occur because local concentrations of salmon routinely persist in time and space for several days or weeks.
 Access to this information in real time allows vessels to decide where or where not to fish based on where salmon are likely to be concentrated.
 Data shows that CP vessels are using the information provided through this program to avoid fishing in a BAA, even when not required to do so under the provisions of the IPA.
 This is demonstrated in more detail under 'Effects of Incentive Measures' below.